 Hundreds of lawsuits are filed annually against opioid makers and their distribution partners.
 The States, under the financial strain of fighting the opioid crisis and the increasing death toll, are joining together to seek retribution from opioid companies to help fight the crisis.

 With pressure mounting from both the state and Federal governments, the expected changes to pharmaceutical marketing practices hope to turn the tide against opioid abuse.
-As many of the eastern states, such as New York and Connecticut, take on the pharmaceutical companies head on, California opioid abuse will hopefully begin to see the declining trend continue.
+As many of the eastern states, such as New York and Connecticut, take on the pharmaceutical companies head-on, California opioid abuse will hopefully begin to see the declining trend continue.

 Treatment Options for Opioid Abuse

-Through medications and counseling, individual addicted to opioids can find a path that leads them free of the drug’s grip.
+Through medications and counseling, individuals addicted to opioids can find a path that leads them free of the drug’s grip.
 Medications such as methadone and buprenorphine can reduce the symptoms of withdrawal.
 Introducing naltrexone can become a part of a treatment plan after detox to stop the body’s ability to get high from using.

 While medications provide a short-term solution to opioid addiction, professional counseling centers are crucial for long-term success.
 Rehabilitation centers are able to treat the whole body in addition to the mind.
 The result is a transformation of one’s entire self toward a clean and healthy lifestyle.

-If you or someone you know is suffering from an opioid addiction, please contact Ocean Hills Recovery to find out how we can help.
+If you or someone you know is suffering from opioid addiction, please contact Ocean Hills Recovery to find out how we can help.